Marguerite Moreau

 Marguerite Moreau (born April 25, 1977) is an American actress.
 She is known for her role as Jesse Reeves in the fantasy horror film Queen of the Damned, Katie in the comedy Wet Hot American Summer, and her role as Connie in The Mighty Ducks series of films.
-She has also made appearances on the television series Smallville, Lost, Cupid and The O.C.
+She has also made appearances on the television series Smallville, Ghost Whisperer, Lost, Cupid, and The O.C.

-Life and career
+Early life and education

-Moreau was born on 25 April, 1977, in Riverside, California.
+Moreau was born on April 25, 1977, in Riverside, California.
 As a child actress, she appeared in the Mighty Ducks films playing Connie Moreau.
 Her first break-out role was playing the recurring part of Melanie on Blossom in 1994 and 1995.
 She guest starred in several TV series such as Boy Meets World and 3rd Rock from the Sun.
 After graduating from Vassar College with her A.B. in political science in 1999, she landed some of her most prominent roles.

+Career

 In 2001, she starred as Katie in Wet Hot American Summer.
 She reprised the role in the prequel Wet Hot American Summer: First Day of Camp (2015) and the sequel Wet Hot American Summer: Ten Years Later (2017), both eight-part series produced by Netflix.

 Moreau played the role of Jesse in the 2002 film Queen of the Damned, based on the Anne Rice novels.
 She played the lead role in the TV miniseries Firestarter: Rekindled, succeeding Drew Barrymore in the role of Charlie McGee.
 In 2003's Runaway Jury she played opposite Gene Hackman.
 Moreau also starred in the 2003 independent film Easy, which has also been broadcast on the Showtime cable television network.

 Most recently, in 2024, she appeared on a SpectrumTV commercial, alongside actress Lauren Lindsey Donzis.